mattermost/mattermost-handbook/operations/research-and-development/engineering/cloud-engineering/cloud-churn-process.md

 When a Mattermost Cloud customer requests their workspace to be deleted, the following steps are taken:

 1. Customer sends a request to delete workspace.
-2. Support team asks forL
+2. Support team asks for:

   - Cloud URL & workspace admin email
   - Churn-related information: